No passwords, No popups, No cost, No AI:

 spacer gets replaced with bannerImages

-This thread is about the design of hot-dip galvanizing kettles (tanks) and their furnaces (heating facilities).
-Hot-dip galvanizing is a metal finishing process where the central step is dipping steel parts into an open-topped tank of molten zinc.
+Hot-dip galvanizing is a metal finishing process where the central step is dipping steel parts into an open-topped kettle of molten zinc.
 When the parts are lifted out, the zinc cools and solidifies as a coating on the parts.

-Because of the large size of these kettles, the high temperature of the contents, the significant weight of molten zinc compared to water, the need for very even heating, the tendency of the steel walls of the kettle to react with the molten zinc, and probably some other factors which the editor (who is not a galvanizer) is not familiar with, the design of galvanizing kettles and furnaces is not trivial.
+Because of the large size of these kettles, their high temperature, the significant weight of molten zinc, the need for very even heating, the tendency of the steel walls of the kettle to react with the molten zinc, and probably some other factors which the editor is not familiar with, the design of galvanizing kettles and furnaces is not trivial.

-Even many highly experienced galvanizers and galvanizing consultants are unwilling to attempt the design and fabrication of these items, but are content to leave it to a small number of specialists.
+Even most highly experienced galvanizers & galvanizing consultants are unwilling to design or fabricate these items, but leave it to a small number of specialists.
 Thus, although questions are asked in this thread, the answers offered may not be fully satisfactory to the questioners :-)

 ⇩ Related postings, oldest first ⇩